sensein/b2aiprep/README.md

     All outputs are currently stored in a single directory specified by the `--outdir` flag.

+    One can also generate a hugging face dataset in the output directoryby specifying the `--dataset` flag.

 3. Generate csv file to feed to batchconvert

     ```bash